- Toyota RAV4 insurance cost averages $1,634 per year, or around $136 per month for full coverage.

 Is a Toyota RAV4 expensive to insure?

-At $1,634 per year, the Toyota RAV4 is one of the more expensive small SUVs to insure, ranking 29th out of 47 total comparison vehicles.
-It costs around $28 more per year to insure a Toyota RAV4 than the average small SUV, which costs $1,606.
+At $1,634 per year, the 2023 Toyota RAV4 is actually one of the more expensive small SUVs to insure, ranking 29th out of 47 total comparison vehicles.
+It costs around $28 more per year to insure a Toyota RAV4 than the average for the segment, which is $1,606.

-When compared to all other vehicle segments, however, average insurance cost for a Toyota RAV4 fares better.
-You’ll save an estimated $51 a year when compared to the all-vehicle national average of $1,685.
+When compared to all other vehicle segments, however, the average insurance cost for a Toyota RAV4 fares better.
+You’ll save an estimated $266 a year when compared to the 2023 all-vehicle national average of $1,900.

 Rank | Make/Model | Insurance Cost | Difference |